Chickens and Turkeys

 weather is warm.
 As soon as they are big enough, they are in a LARGE

 fenced-in area where they can eat whatever nature gives them.
-We move the fence to give them fresh grass.
 The fence

 protects them from coyotes.
 Because the birds can go outside and get